antoniodecinque99/computational_intelligence42/lab3/README.md

 *Pick maximum amount of matches in the lowest row *Pick minimum amount of matches in the lowest row

-Intuitively, this order of performance makes sense: essentially, it is generally convenient to remove matches from the highest row, so that more matches are available and it is more likely for the agent to take the last match (and therefore win).
+Intuitively, it makes sense that picking the minimum from the highest row is better: essentially, it is generally convenient to have more matches available, so that it is more likely for the agent to take the last match (and therefore win).

 To confirm this hypothesis, I tried to combine all these rules two by two in a `count_and_decide` function:
 * If the active rows number is even, use the first chosen rule